John Waters’ Guide to Hampden

 Holy Frijoles bar room – The location of Pecker’s mom’s vintage store.

-Soft & Cozy Baby - Once the location of Gallo Clothing, where Pecker and his best friend were caught shoplifting.
+The Womb Room - Once the location of Gallo Clothing, where Pecker and his best friend were caught shoplifting.

 St. Luke’s Evangelical Lutheran Church – Their basement was used for the voting booth scene.